 3. Optimize for the complete task flow: The tool needed to fully consider the complete flow of a potential task.
 We identified all the information one might be in search of to learn about their total compensation to ensure users do not feel the need to seek out additional resources on other sites and tools.

-4. Consider surfacing contextual data: We needed to think critically about the contextual data that is brought in to TRP and use data that will only enhance understanding the value of the Microsoft compensation and benefits packages.
-By focusing on common scenarios such as managers’ rewards conversations with directs, hiring, and modeling future rewards, this would help to provide a clearer path to what data should be included.
+4. Consider surfacing contextual data: We needed to think critically about the contextual data brought in to TRP, and to use data that will only enhance employees’ understanding of the value of the Microsoft compensation and benefits packages.
+Focusing on common scenarios—such as hiring, managers’ rewards conversations with directs, and modeling future rewards—would help provide a clearer picture of what data should be included.

 Phase 2—Develop common TRP scenarios

-The next phase was designed to build on the learnings from phase one, leveraging common TRP scenarios to help understand what is working and what is not.
-Exploring these scenarios uncovered opportunities for consideration and started to light up themes around the need to get to overall rewards understanding faster, drive meaning through contextual data, and seamlessly connect related tools and sites.
+The next phase was designed to build on the learnings from phase one, leveraging common TRP scenarios to help us understand what’s working and what’s not.
+Exploring these scenarios uncovered opportunities for consideration and started to light up themes around the need to get to overall rewards understanding faster, to drive meaning through contextual data, and to seamlessly connect related tools and sites.
 The three key themes that came out of this phase were:

-2. Empower rewards conversations: We needed to provide more conversation starters or pointers within the tool that can help managers be prepared and have more meaningful rewards conversations with their teams.
+2. Empower rewards conversations: We needed to provide more conversation starters or pointers within the tool to help managers be prepared and have more meaningful rewards conversations with their teams.

-3. Optimize rewards workflows: Better access to related content and sites to enable task completion across the tools in the HR ecosystem was evaluated.
-Helping managers traverse the fragmented manager-tool ecosystem by providing relevant links, on-ramps, and off-ramps to related tools and information for a more seamless experience that improves workflow.
+3. Optimize rewards workflows: Better access to related content and websites to enable task completion across the tools in the HR ecosystem was evaluated.
+This helps managers traverse the fragmented manager-tool ecosystem by providing relevant links, on-ramps, and off-ramps to related tools and information for a more seamless experience that improves workflow.

-—Jennifer Hugill, principal program manager, Rewards and Compensation team, Microsoft Digital Employee Experience
+Jennifer Hugill, principal program manager, Rewards and Compensation team

 Phase 3—Optimize TRP design

-A view of what the “overview” page of an individual contributor’s Total Rewards Portal (TRP) might look like with the intent of helping them better understand the value of their overall compensation.
+A view of what the overview page of an individual contributor’s Total Rewards Portal (TRP) might look like, with the intent of helping the employee better understand the value of their overall compensation.
 TRP also includes additional pages that break down sections like cash, stock, and benefits to provide users with more in-depth details.
 (The benefits detail is only available for US employees.)

 Key benefits of the newly configured site include: